Mike Pompeo Reportedly Held Elite Taxpayer-Funded Dinners For Republican Insiders, Top Media Figures

 As the report noted, the contact list appeared to be heavy with GOP insiders, as every member of the House or Senate who was invited is a Republican.

+As The Inquisitr reported, Linick was looking into whether Pompeo improperly pressed through a Saudi arms deal despite objections from Congress.

-Democratic Congressman Eliot Engel, the chairman of the House Foreign Affairs Committee, released a statement after Linick’s firing saying that he had requested the investigation.
+Democratic Rep. Eliot Engel, the chairman of the House Foreign Affairs Committee, released a statement after Linick’s firing saying that he had requested the investigation.

 “His office was investigating — at my request — Trump’s phony declaration of an emergency so he could send weapons to Saudi Arabia,” Engel said in a statement published by NBC News.